PujitGolchha/gpt-function-calling/README.md

 # Code Structure

-This repository has as main objectives the reproducibility of the experiments, the transparency of the results and the option to use our Custom API's setup for the Geo Domain and Music Domain respectively, to facilitate future work in similar directions.
+This repository has as its main objectives the reproducibility of the experiments, the transparency of the results, and the option to use our Custom API's setup for the Geo Domain and Music Domain respectively, to facilitate future work in similar directions.
 The "Ground Truth.xlsx" shows the ground truth i.e. the correct answer and correct function call for each question.
 The "Error Analysis and Results.xlsx" file gives an overview of the results as well as the errors made for each different setup.
 The structure of the two folders resources and helpers are described below.

-## Resources
+## resources
 This folder consists of all the resources to reproduce the experiments.
-The data folder consists of all the result files of our experiments carried out while the Python Notebooks folder consists of pytheon notebooks used to carry out the experiments.
+The data folder consists of all the result files of our experiments carried out while the Python Notebooks folder consists of Python notebooks used to carry out the experiments.
 There is a notebook for each different prompt and function description setup used for each question set.
 The structure of each notebook is almost the same, where the prompt template and all the accessible functions for GPT for a particular setup for a question set are defined at the top.
 Next, there are two subsections, one each for different functions accessible for that particular setup i.e. access to either a superfunction or multiple subfunctions.
 The naming convention for each of the results and notebooks is self-explanatory, however, they are different from the ones mentioned in the thesis report.
 The table below points out which one refers to which.

 ### Correspondence between Results and Thesis Naming Conventions